-The best time of all to change your accountant is at the start of a new financial year.
-The new guys can then pick up at a `clean edge’.
-You can also change mid-year if the need arises, although this is not as straightforward as changing at the start of a new financial year.
+The best time of all to change your company’s accountant is at the start of a new financial year.
+The new accountant can then pick up at a `clean edge’.
+Please note, you can also change mid-year if the need arises.
+However, this is not as straightforward as changing at the start of a new financial year.

 What your new accountant will need

-As part of looking after you and your company in the future, your new accountant will require various information.
+As part of looking after you and your company in the future, your new contractor accountant will require various information.
 This information will include identification for money laundering purposes.
-As part of this, you can supply a copy of your photo passport or photo driving license and a copy of a recent utility bill showing your home address.
+As part of this, you can supply a copy of your photo passport or photo driving license.
+You will also need to provide a copy of a recent utility bill showing your home address.
 The new accountant will also need other various information to make the handover as smooth as possible.

-Your new accountant will need to register themselves as agents with HM Revenue & Customs (HMRC).
+Your new business accountant will need to deal with HMRC going forward.
+To assist in this, they will need to add your business to their HMRC agent account for the various company taxes.
 They will need to do this for both the company and for you personally.
 This can be done via form 64-8 however nowadays the accountant can request this via their HMRC account or, better still you can add them via your own HMRC Business Tax and Personal Tax accounts.

-When you change your accountant, your new appointment will need to write to your soon to be previous accountant requesting professional clearance.
+When you change your accountant, your new appointment will need to write to your soon to be previous accountant to request professional clearance.
 They will also ask for any relevant handover information as part of the change.

 When you change your small business accountant, after a few weeks, you should be properly up and running with your new accountants.
 They should then be in a good position to look after your affairs going forward.

-As a final reminder, the best time to change your accountant is at the start of a new financial year and it is good in this respect to plan ahead.
+As a final note, the best time to change your company’s accountant is at the start of a new financial year.
+Therefore, it is good in this respect to plan ahead.